 Driving Abroad and Motor Insurance Cover Documentation following Brexit

-The UK formally left the European Union (EU) on 31 January 2020 and entered into a transition period, which will last until 31 December 2020.
+The Brexit transition period will last until 31 December 2020.
 During the transition period, arrangements for driving in Europe remain the same as prior to Brexit.

 However, the requirements for motorists following the end of the transition period are, as yet, unknown.
-Unless the transition period is extended (which the UK government has indicated it does not intend to do) or any trade agreement agreed between the UK and the EU makes provisions for UK motorists, driving in Europe from 1 January 2021 may require similar arrangements as would have been the case in the event of a "no deal" Brexit — that is, obtaining a Green Card.
+Unless a trade agreement between the UK and the EU makes provisions for UK motorists, driving in Europe from 1 January 2021 may require similar arrangements as would have been the case in the event of a "no deal" Brexit — that is, obtaining a Green Card.